-The trader buys when the stock is oversold and sell otherwise.
+The trader buys when the stock is oversold and sells otherwise.

 But, you probably have doubted whether hedge fund uses it.
 Again, they don’t use it the same way retail traders like you had been.

-Hedge funds like placing baits to the unsuspecting traders.
+Hedge funds like to place baits to the unsuspecting traders.
 You probably bought at the oversold levels because the RSI indicator had alerted a buy signal.

 Did the sharks(hedge fund) trap you?

 Hedge funds use different tools in technical analysis.
 They have advanced so much in technology and their strategies are hidden from the public.